-The role of airport managing bodies of coordinated airports should be limited to ensuring that initial capacity analyses are carried out and updated twice yearly in conformity with the two IATA scheduling periods.
-Where constraints persist, the airport managing body is encouraged to examine capacity and to pursue capacity enhancement to the point where the cost of doing so becomes unreasonable.
+The role of airport managing bodies in the scheduling/allocation process should be limited to ensuring that appropriate coordination parameters are agreed with stakeholders and updated twice each year.
+Where constraints persist, the airport managing body is encouraged to examine capacity and to implement appropriate capacity enhancements.
 This is to ensure that a reversion to Level 2 or Level 1 status can be achieved at the earliest opportunity.